Climate change is here. Young people are pushing for change. So what are we doing about it?

 If ever there were an intergenerational challenge worth heeding, it must be the one on climate emergency.”

 If ever there were an intergenerational challenge worth heeding, it must be the one on climate emergency.
 Young people are demanding that adults do not merely hear them.
 They’re calling on us to act.
-From the impressions we get through our work in 2019, climate emergency is nothing like as much on universities’ strategic agendas as it needs to be: I’ve yet to see a major strategic goal in a UK university that commits to saving our planet.
+From the impressions we get through our work, climate emergency is nothing like as much on universities’ strategic agendas as it needs to be: I’ve yet to see a major strategic goal in a UK university that commits to saving our planet.

 However, I have been inspired by real shifts that I’ve seen in institutional aspirations recently: moves toward more full-realised missions of social responsibility and transformation.
 Universities are embracing their potential to change the world through their research, their public engagement and the influence of their students and graduates.